artidoro/kafka-messaging-server/README.md

 - *message_body* is a ```string``` containing the message that the sender wants to deliver to the recipient

+### Kafka Messages Format

+It is important to pinpoint that upon receiving a message from the client, the front end server adds to the end of it a generated token that corresponds to the user's topic in Kafka.
+In other words, if the front end receives `message`, it produces `message + topic_token` to Kafka.
+This is important because upon receiving and processing a message, the back end server will produce the response to the topic `token_topic`, which the front end will be listening to so it can forward the response to the correspondent client.

 ## Possible interactions: client ---> server

 ```